therealyash/SQL-Case-Studies/README.md

 # SQL-Practice
-This repository will contain practice queries solved, problem statements asked in interviews, etc.
+This repository will contain practice queries solved, problem statements asked in interviews, etc. I'll be solving problems from different websites, like Leetcode, Hackerrank, etc.